Simple, Crafty, and Traditional Easter Activities for Little Kids

 Old Fashion Easter Egg Hunt-

 Anyone who thinks of Easter thinks of an Easter egg hunt.
 Grab those plastic eggs and fill them with goodies.
 Hide them around the yard or inside the house if the weather does not corporate.
 I love adding other things to my eggs besides candy.
 You can create a fun scavenger hunt type game for your readers or even draw a map of the area you have hidden the eggs with Xes to mark the spot eggs are hidden.

-Here are some ideas for egg stuffers besides the normal candy.?
+Here are some ideas for egg stuffers besides the normal candy.

--Notes -I’ll never forget the year my siblings and I found a note that said “look in the kitchen” and there was a live actual bunny in there!
+I’ll never forget the year my siblings and I found a note that said “look in the kitchen” and there was a live actual bunny in there!
 So awesome.
 You don’t have to go that extreme though- fun jokes, sweet sayings, or ideas for acts of kindness are all good note ideas too.
 I love these Easter Knock knock jokes from a fellow blogger.

 I do one hunt inside for my kids so they can run and do it on their own because this mom is still waking up and does not want to go out first thing.
 Then, usually, there is a larger hunt outside.
-If you find yourself having to host a larger hunt inside, one way to scale down on the chaos and destruction of your house is to make it a scavenger-style or clue-themed egg hunt.?
+If you find yourself having to host a larger hunt inside, one way to scale down on the chaos and destruction of your house is to make it a scavenger-style or clue-themed egg hunt.

 Here is my inside list of scavenger hunt clues for the kids to read and follow for their egg prizes.
 Read the list and then click on the image for a printable!

 Look here for Easter Egg wishes.
 It’s where you wash your dishes. -Kitchen Sink

 Search here for a sweet prize.
 It’s where you rest your eyes.- Bedroom

 Here is where you go to get your body clean.
 Maybe this egg will be green?- Tub/Shower?